 Simpson’s rule is one of the numerical methods which is used to evaluate the definite integral.
 Usually, to find the definite integral, we use the fundamental theorem of calculus, where we have to apply the antiderivative techniques of integration.
-But sometimes it is difficult to find the antiderivative of an integral, like in the case of Scientific Experiments, where the function has to be determined from the observed readings.
-Therefore, the numerical methods are used to approximate the integral in such conditions.
+However, sometimes, it isn’t easy to find the antiderivative of an integral, like in Scientific Experiments, where the function has to be determined from the observed readings.
+Therefore, numerical methods are used to approximate the integral in such conditions.
 Other numerical methods used are trapezoidal rule, midpoint rule, left or right approximation using Riemann sums.
-Here, we are going to discuss Simpson’s rule formula, 1/3 rule, 3/8 rule, and examples.
+Here, we will discuss Simpson’s rule formula, 1/3 rule, 3/8 rule and examples.

 Table of Contents:

 Simpson’s Rule Formula

 Simpson’s rule methods are more accurate than the other numerical approximations and its formula for n+1 equally spaced subdivision is given by;

 Where n is the even number, △x = (b – a)/n and xi = a + i△x

 If we have f(x) = y, which is equally spaced between [a, b] and if a = x0, x1 = x0 + h, x2 = x0 + 2h …., xn = x0 + nh, where h is the difference between the terms.
 Or we can say that y0 = f(x0), y1 = f(x1), y2 = f(x2),……,yn = f(xn) are the analogous values of y with each value of x.

 Simpson’s 1/3rd rule is an extension of the trapezoidal rule in which the integrand is approximated by a second-order polynomial.
 Simpson rule can be derived from the various way using Newton’s divided difference polynomial, Lagrange polynomial and the method of coefficients.
 Simpson’s 1/3 rule is defined by: